Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 Free Bird

 Save Free Bird for last, even if you are curious about it immediately.
-It is the longest chart in the game and the one most likely to waste your time if you approach it like a normal song.
+At nearly nine minutes and over 3,000 notes it is the longest chart in the game, and the one most likely to waste your time if you approach it like a normal song.
 Treat it as three parts: the calmer opening, the buildup where concentration matters more than speed, and the late solo stretch where endurance and accuracy both get tested.
 Two common failures happen here.
 Some players mentally drift during the early part and enter the hard section already behind.
 Others swing too hard the entire time and arrive at the final stretch with dead arms.

 The fastest way to learn Free Bird is Practice Mode, not full restarts.
 Jump into the last third of the song first, slow it down until the lane changes make sense, then raise the speed in steps.
 Once that section becomes readable, do full runs with compact swings and a conscious effort to conserve energy.
 You do not beat Free Bird by playing more aggressively.
 You beat it by lasting long enough to still be accurate when the hardest section arrives.